Get an annual AARP membership for only $12. Limited time offer.

 FYI:

 FYI: Assisted living costs vary greatly depending on the location.
-For example, assisted living in Mesa, Arizona will have totally different average prices than Denver assisted living communities
+For example, assisted living in Mesa, Arizona, will have wildly different average prices than Denver assisted living communities

-So how do you pay for assisted living?
-It's common to combine resources such as personal savings, Medicaid, long-term care insurance, and veterans' benefits.
-It's important to note that Medicare doesn't generally cover assisted living and Medicaid is only accepted at some facilities.
+So, how do you pay for assisted living?
+Many combine their resources, such as personal savings, Medicaid, long-term care insurance, and veterans' benefits.
+It's important to note that Medicare doesn’t generally cover assisted living, and some facilities don't accept Medicaid.
 Some communities have staff available to guide you through the options and paperwork.
 You can also privately hire a geriatric planner.

 How to Research Assisted Living Facilities